w3c/webappsec/specs/subresourceintegrity/spec.markdown

     [Integrity metadata][] mitigates the risk that altered JavaScript will run in these page's high-privilege context.

-*   The author of a mash-up wants to make sure her creation remains in a working state.
+*   The author of a mash-up wants to make sure it remains in a working state.
 Adding [integrity metadata][] to external subresources defines an expected revision of the included files.